Eppo-exp/eppo-docs/docs/guides/nextjs-setup.md

 const offerVariation = await getAssignment(subjectKey, '<FLAG-KEY>');
 ```

-In the returned elements, we can remove the now unused `<EppoRandomizationProvider>` parent element, and pass the `<OfferExperiment>` it’s variation.
+4. In the returned elements, we can remove the now unused `<EppoRandomizationProvider>` parent element, and pass the `<OfferExperiment>` the variation assigned to the user.

 ```tsx
 <div className={styles.center}>